laravel/docs/upgrade.md

 The container's `make` method no longer accepts a second array of parameters.
 This feature typically indicates a code smell.
 Typically, you can always construct the object in another way that is more intuitive.

-If must continue to pass an array of parameters - you can switch to `makeWith()`.
+If must continue to pass an array of parameters, you may use the `makeWith` method.

 #### Resolving Callbacks